 Even though Dodoma has been the official capital of Tanzania since 1974, most of the government administration remains in the city of Dar es Salaam.

-Tanzania has over 120 different indigenous African peoples.
-The majority of Tanzanias are of Bantu descent, this includes several different groups.
+Tanzania has over 120 different indigenous African people groups.
+The majority of Tanzanians are of Bantu descent, this includes several different groups.
 The other larger groups include the Sukuma, Hehe, Bena, Gogo, Haya, Nyamwezi, and the Chagga.